Course Search

 RLG401H5 • Advanced Topics in Religion and the Literary, Visual, and Performing Arts

 A critical exploration of selected topics concerning the relationship between religion and aesthetics, as expressed through the literary, visual, and performing arts.
 The focus in any given year may be on a particular tradition, or on broader, comparative understandings of "religion."
-Similarly, the course may concern one specific art form or a variety of forms, including architecture, dance, film, literature, music, visual art, etc.
+Similarly, the course may concern one specific art form or a variety of forms, including architecture, dance, film, literature, music, visual art, etc. Visit the Departmental web site at History of Religions for further information.

 Prerequisites: RLG101H5 and 1.5 RLG credits